MartinNackademin/Frontend1_Portfolio_Website/README.md

 - **HTML/CSS**: Used to structure and style the website.
 - **JavaScript**: For interactivity and dynamic content.
 - **React Router**: For navigation between pages without full page reloads.
-- **Sass**: For better styling management with variables, nesting, and reusable styles.
 - **React Icons**: To add clean, minimalistic icons throughout the site.
 - **Responsive Design**: The website is fully responsive, thanks to media queries and modern CSS layout techniques (Flexbox, Grid).